Story, Myth, Metaphor, and Archetype – with Selected Resources

 Kitty Tweddle Books by HJ Blenkinsop (magical stories for courageous and empowered girls) http://www.jhblenkinsop.com

-Mehdi, Sharon – Writer, Author and Much More http://www.sharonmehdi.com
+Mehdi, Sharon – Writer, Author of The Great Silent Grandmother Gathering and Much More https://www.barnesandnoble.com/w/great-silent-grandmother-gathering-sharon-mehdi/1101076427

 Plotkin, Bill – Anima Valley Institute https://animas.org